-New Bill In Schottland: Saying 'Men Can't Become Women' Could Be Considered A Hate Crime
+New Bill In Scotland: Saying 'Men Can't Become Women' Could Be Considered A Hate Crime

 On December 1st, Scotland's Justice Secretary has affirmed that regarding to SNP's hate crime bill, one could be prosecuted for stating that men cannot be woman.
 The Hate Crime and Public Order Bill (Scotland) was intended to criminalize expressions and attitudes perceived as "abusive" and aimed at "inciting hatred" against particular groups.
 However, in return it restricts freedom of speech and lacks it's sufficient protection.